alvorithm/toggle-golf-website/README.md

 js files added into script tag at the bottom of the web html page (close to the closing body tag) to allow the style and presentation of the web app to take first priority upon rendering.

+Created package.json file using npm init command.
+Then configured the settings to adjust to a corresponding url for the actual homepage.